evarga/comments-aggregator/README.md

 It also drives attention to many security concerns that must be addressed when using such a technique.
 This application uses an internal CORS server listening at port 8080.
 The server has a dedicated endpoint `/api/forward` to proxy GET requests toward any site passed inside the `url` query parameter.
-For each site, you also need a separate module that implements the web scraping logic and extracts comments (see the [b92-comments-extractor.js](src/b92-comments-extractor.js) file).
+For each site, you also need a separate module that implements the web scraping logic and extracts comments (see [b92-comments-extractor.js](src/b92-comments-extractor.js)).

 ## Testing the Proxy Server
 If you have followed the [setup](#setup) procedure, then the proxy server should run at port 8080.